Skip to main content

 If fleas aren’t the cause, then it’s a good idea to schedule a visit with your vet to have your cat evaluated for other issues.
 Your vet might recommend a food trial to identify potential food allergies and can also check for signs of pain that might be causing the overgrooming.

-Should your cat get a clean bill of health, then it’s time to focus on any emotional causes that might be behind the overgrooming.
+Should your cat get a clean bill of health, it’s time to focus on any emotional causes behind the overgrooming.
 Think about any changes that occurred before the grooming started.
 Maybe you moved to a new house or started a new job that changed your schedule.
-Identifying the cause can help you determine what changes you might need to make to reassure your cat and have him feeling safe and happy again.
+Identifying the cause can help you determine what changes you might need to make to reassure your cat and make him feel safe and happy again.

 Paige Cerulli